senaMarcus/onScroll-landingPage/README.md

 ## 💻 Project

-That's an amazing landing page!
-Project link: https://on-scroll-landing-page.vercel.app/
+That's an amazing landing page! visit the Project with the link: https://on-scroll-landing-page.vercel.app/

 ## 📝 License